-A stylish and exceedingly popular boot that was popularised by the Beatles, the Chelsea boot is often regarded as a dressier alternative to Chukka boots.
+A stylish and exceedingly iconic boot that was popularized by the Beatles, the Chelsea boot is often regarded as a dressier alternative to Chukka boots.
 However, they can be challenging to wear properly without appearing out of place.

 In this guide, you’ll learn everything that you need to know about Chelsea Boots: